2 August 2024

 During the course, you will be introduced to the basic skills and methods needed to transform silver into a simple piece of jewellery.
 You will use the traditional tools and techniques for making jewellery and be involved in the design process.

-Please note travel to the UK, visa costs and other personal travel and living expenses are not included eg evening meals.
+*Please note travel to the UK, visa costs and other personal travel and living expenses are not included e.g. meals.
+There are many shops, canteens, cafes, and restaurants on or near the campus.
 We suggest that students should budget a figure of approximately £10 - £50 per day for additional food and drink.